 Revenue Protection uses CME Group futures market prices and your APH yields to compute your revenue coverage and guarantee.
 A projected price is determined during February by using the monthly average new-crop futures prices for corn (December futures contract) or soybeans (November futures contract).

 A harvest price is determined by averaging the new crop futures prices during October for both corn and soybeans.
 The final revenue guarantee is computed by multiplying the higher of either the projected price or the harvest market price by the APH yield for your farm, by your chosen coverage level (50 to 85 percent).

 Your actual revenue for insurance purposes is computed by multiplying your actual yield by the harvest price described here.
 You will receive an indemnity payment if your actual revenue falls below your revenue guarantee.
 The payment is equal to the difference.

 - Corn - Average of December CME Group futures contract price during February

 - Soybeans - Average of November CME Group futures contract price during February

-- Corn - Average of December CBOT futures contract price during October
+- Corn - Average of December CME Group futures contract price during October

 - Soybeans - Average of November CME Group futures contract price during October